muppet9010/factorio-muppet-streamer/README.md

 Schedule Explosive Delivery to player
 -----------------

-Can deliver a highly customisable explosive delivery via command.
-A number of the chosen explosive type after a delay will fly from offscreen to randomly around the target player.
-The perfect gift for any streamer.
-Note, that it takes them a second or two to fly in from offscreen.
+Can deliver a highly customisable explosive delivery to the player.

 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: